QADavidCalvo/David-Calvo/src/test/java/monefy/Exploratory_Test.md

 - Out of scope: The tests are focused only in monthly spendings, so the other time interval spendings (daily, weekly, annual, etc.) are not checked.

 #### Test:
-- Tester: David Calvo Pérez
+- Tester: David Calvo PÃ©rez
 - Test date: 2021/02/27 10:00
 - Tests type: Time-framed exploratory test charters
 - Total duration: 1 hour